How to Make a Willow Obelisk (Willow Plant Support)

 The garden obelisk that I’m about to show you how to make has vertical rods that you can push into the ground.
 You can either plant after you’ve situated it, or push it in around a plant that’s already in the ground.
 Use string to train the plant to the obelisk initially, if you wish, since it will give plants a head start in discovering their new support.

-Materials Needed for a DIY Willow Garden Obelisk
+Materials for a Willow Garden Obelisk

 - 80-100 willow rods

-- Large bucket or plastic garden trug
+- Large bucket

 - String